 3. This one has to do with before the run prep.
 Before you go make sure you put on sunscreen.
 I know that’s like a no-brainer, but sometimes when it’s dark and you’re groggy it’s easy to forget.

-5. take an electrolyte or sodium tablet.
+5. Take an electrolyte or sodium tablet.
 The loss of electrolytes while running, combined with the extra sweating means you need extra help.
 Heat stress is reduced by planning ahead!
+This is my biggest hack for avoiding heat headaches when running in the heat!

-And a side note- I usually buy these separate, but on my last trip to Walgreens I found this awesome bottle that sells both together.
-One less thing to worry about and one less pill to swallow (literally- hey so that’s where that saying comes from!) .
+And a side note- I usually buy these separately, but I found this awesome bottle that sells both together.
+One less thing to worry about and one less pill to swallow (literally- hey so that’s where that saying comes from!).

 *Side note- they have tons of vitamin/mineral options at Walgreens, and since I literally run right by one on my long run days, they’re a great place to stop and get everything I need to support my runs at a good deal.